zensor-iot/zensor-ui/docs/OPENTELEMETRY_TRACING.md

-# OpenTelemetry Tracing Implementation
+# OpenTelemetry Tracing and Metrics Implementation

-This document describes the OpenTelemetry tracing implementation for the Zensor Portal UI server.
+This document describes the OpenTelemetry tracing and metrics implementation for the Zensor Portal UI server.

 ## Overview

-The application implements comprehensive distributed tracing using OpenTelemetry to provide visibility into:
+The application implements comprehensive distributed tracing and metrics using OpenTelemetry to provide visibility into:
 - HTTP API requests and responses
 - WebSocket connections and message forwarding
 - Backend API calls with context propagation
 - Error tracking and performance monitoring
+- Request traffic, error rates, and latency metrics

 ## Architecture